zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

 routed middleware within Expressive.
 In each case, you can invoke the next middleware layer using `$delegate->process($request)`.

-Starting in Stratigility 2.0 and Expressive 2.0, `Application` will continue to accept the legacy double-pass signature, but will require that you either:
+In Expressive 2.0, `Application` will continue to accept the legacy double-pass signature, but will require that you either:

 - Provide a `$responsePrototype` (a `ResponseInterface` instance) to the `Application` instance prior to piping or routing such middleware.
 - Decorate the middleware in a `Zend\Stratigility\Middleware\CallableMiddlewareWrapper` instance (which also requires a `$responsePrototype`).

+If you use `Zend\Expressive\Container\ApplicationFactory` to create your `Application` instance, a response prototype will be injected for you from the outset.

 We recommend that you begin writing middleware to follow the http-interop standard at this time.
 As an example: